Ardent Pacifist

 Ardent Pacifist.
 I have a story about that term but to this day, I still need to look it up to remember exactly what it means.
 I can never remember exactly what a martyr is either.
 I don’t know why I have this mental block or inability to remember the meaning of these terms.

-For some reason I always thought the term martyr had some kind of negative meaning even though I never understood exactly what it meant.
+For some reason I always thought the term martyr had some kind of negative meaning even though I could never remember exactly what it meant despite having previously looked it up.

 “Outside of the box” is another term that is hard to grasp the meaning of.
 It’s the kind of thing that needs examples to make it clear.
 It comes to my mind when I consider the idea of people needing to think differently in order to create change in currently accepted beliefs and ideas.